Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 **Case 2:** only type
-However you don't need to provide both type and value: if you do only a type declaration and skip the value, you'll get a _default zero value_:
+However you don't need to provide both type and value: if you do only a type declaration and skip the value (because you might not know a value at that time) in the program), you'll get a _default zero value_:

 `counter : int;  	// default value of 0`

 This default value is 0 for numbers, false for bool, the empty string "" for strings.

->In C such variables have a random value, because they get assigned a random free location in memory.
+>In C such variables have a random value, because they get assigned a free location in memory which perhaps contains a value from a previous program.
 This can cause errors later on, so C programmers are advised to initialize their variables immediately.
-This problem cannot occur in Jai: here variables are by default initialized to a "zero" value, which reduces the mental load for the developer ("have I already initialized these variables or not?").
+This problem cannot occur in Jai: here variables are by default initialized to a "zero" value, which reduces the mental load ("have I already initialized these variables or not?") for the developer.

 Changing a value from a previously declared variable is done with the assignment operator **=**
 		    `counter = 100;`

 **Case 3:** only value
 We've already seen that the compiler often can infer the type from the given value.
-If you skip the type - notice that you then get the := , then the type will be inferred from the value:
+If you skip the type - notice that you then get the := notation, then the type will be inferred from the value:
 		    `first_name := "Jon";`
 In practice, this will be the format mostly used.